 'Books for Africa' - Catalogue

 All items listed here new (unless otherwise stated) and are from stock held in New Zealand and sold by Hugh Bomford.
-The proceeds of sales do not go to the Rhodesian Services Association Incorporated.
+The proceeds of sales off this website do not go to the Rhodesian Services Association Incorporated.
 However, Hugh Bomford substantially subsidises the operation of the Rhodesian Services Association and The Lion and Tusk Museum.

 All prices below are in NZ$, most do not include postage.
 All items listed are stocked in The Lion and Tusk Museum CQ Store.